 Cornish game hens make great single servings or entrees for dinner parties or holiday meals.
 You can serve the hens straight out of the oven, as you would a roasted chicken, with crispy browned skin and moist, tender meat.
 Sides that go great with the hen include roasted or steamed vegetables, baked or mashed potatoes, or a simple salad.

 Derived from The Woman's Day Cookbook by Kathy Farrell-Kingsley, the following recipes highlight seven different delicious sauces that take less than 10 minutes to make and give some pizzazz to Cornish hens.
 You can also use these ideas for roast chicken by increasing the cooking time accordingly.

 - 4 Cornish game hens, 1 to 1 1/4 pound each

 - Various glaze and rub ingredients (see below)

-- Regardless of the glaze or rub you choose of if you choose not to add one, roast the hens at 375 for about 1 hour.
+- Roast the hens at 375 for about 1 hour, regardless of the glaze or rub you choose (or if you choose not to add one at all).

 - Serve Cornish game hens simply roasted out of the oven or with one of the variations detailed below.

-- Asian Accent: Mix 2 tablespoons soy sauce, 2 tablespoons chicken broth and 1 teaspoon sesame oil.
+- Asian Accent: Mix 2 tablespoons of soy sauce, 2 tablespoons of chicken broth, and 1 teaspoon of sesame oil.
 Brush the mixture over the hens and pour a little into the cavities before roasting.

 - Mexican Spiced: Rub the outside of the hens with packaged taco seasoning and lightly coat with cooking spray.

 - Mustard-Herb: Coat the outside of each hen with about 1 tablespoon of Dijon mustard.
-Sprinkle with a mixture of dried tarragon, basil and thyme.
-Deglaze the pan after roasting with 3/4 cup white wine and serve with the pan juices.
+Sprinkle with a mixture of dried tarragon, basil, and thyme.
+Deglaze the pan after roasting with 3/4 cup of white wine and serve with the pan juices.